esponges/interview/system-design.md

+## System Requirements

+### Functional Requirements
+Functional requirements describe what a system must do, or what its features and functions are.
+They define the system's behavior and how it should interact with users and other systems.
+Functional requirements are typically specified by business stakeholders and users.

+### Non-functional Requirements
+Non-functional requirements describe how a system should perform.
+They define the system's quality attributes, such as performance, security, reliability, usability, and maintainability.
+Non-functional requirements are typically specified by technical stakeholders, such as software developers and architects.

 ## Scalability
 Scalability refers to the capability of a system to handle a growing amount of work, or its potential to perform more total work in the same elapsed time when processing power is expanded to accommodate growth.
 A system is said to be scalable if it can increase its workload and throughput when additional resources are added.